danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part1.md

 4. Canadians whose income is below the cutoff for GIS (Guaranteed Income Supplement), also qualify for an additional top up to their OAS, however they must claim OAS to also receive the GIS amount.

 <aside class="markdown-aside">
 There's more nuance to these rules, but the details are not needed for the prototype.
-For further information, visit the Government of Canada's <a class="markdown-link" href="https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security.html">OAS page</a>.
+For further information, visit the Government of Canada's <a class="markdown-link" href="https://www.canada.ca/en/services/benefits/publicpensions/cpp/old-age-security/eligibility.html">OAS eligibility page</a>.
 </aside>

 ## Initializing the Prototype